Bloc/group-sessions/content/decks/pros-do-the-work/slides/process-step-execution.md

 ## Execution

 - Tick the playbook boxes.
 - Research will be needed.
-Only what's necessary!
+Only what is necessary!
 - Errors leave clues.
 - Get help early.
 - Use hacks.